iled/gsimcli/docs/gui.rst

 Load
 ----

-Options to load a single data file and set the specifications of that file format (or of multiple files with the same specifications).
+Options to load a single data file and set the specifications of the chosen file (or of multiple files with the same format).

 .. _fig_dataload: